Are Praying Mantises Good Pets?

 Praying mantis can prove good pets for children if they are fully supervised.
 Praying mantis are best kept as pets to watch rather than as something to handle.
 With care and supervision, however, most specimens can be carefully handled.
 A praying mantis can therefore make a cheap and easy first pet for children if they are supervised during routine maintenance.

-Related: When Do Praying Mantis Die?
+Related: When Do Praying Mantis Come Out?

 Why Praying Mantis are Bad Pets